GRIDAPPSD/app-deconfliction/competing-apps/README.md

 </li>

 <li>
-To test an optimization-based competing app (all optimization apps use the same base code varying only the objective function) assuming you are in the sim-starter directory:
+To test an optimization-based competing app (all optimization apps use the same base code varying only the objective function) assuming you were in the sim-starter directory:

 ```` bash
 $ cd ../optimization-apps